How to know if prime is fake

 3. Unique Factors: Prime numbers have unique factorizations.
 This means that they cannot be expressed as a product of other numbers.

-See also How to grow honesty
+See also How to remove stains in hardwood floors

 4. Infinite: There are an infinite number of prime numbers.
 They continue indefinitely without any pattern.